 - All application materials must be received by AACOMAS on or before July 15th

-- Applicants must have a 3.5 science GPA or above
+- Applicants must have a cumulative science GPA of ≥ 3.5 on a 4.0 scale

 - MCAT of the 500 / 50th percentile or above overall, as well as in each section